RohitSenthil/TeachingProject/.github/README.md

 ![Home Page](/.github/screenshots/home-screen.png)

-[playwithpython.org](playwithpython.org) is a website designed to teach python basics in a fun and interesting way.
+[playwithpython.org](playwithpython.org) is a website designed to teach Python basics in a fun and interesting way.
 The website features interactive informational pages with engaging questions and animations and coding questions to test users mastery of the concepts.
-The frontend website is found in the [react-teaching](/react-teaching) folder and the backend api is found in the [python-api](/python-api) folder.
+The frontend layer is found in the [react-teaching](/react-teaching) folder and the backend api is found in the [python-api](/python-api) folder.

 ## Technologies